 Anastasiya Polishchuk is from Ukraine and came to Japan after finishing her master’s degree in Peace and Conflict Studies.
 She is a Research Student at the Tokyo University of Foreign Studies (TUFS).
 She took the Japanese Preparatory Education course for six months, from October 2018 to March 2019.
 Afterwards, she began to do her research and attended classes, including Japanese Language courses, for one year, from April 2019 to January 2020.
 Like Kuzmina, Anastasiya applied for admission to graduate schools while she was already in Japan as a kenkyusei.
-In April 2020, she plans to begin her three-year doctorate level course at a different university.
+In April 2020, she began her three-year doctorate level course at Waseda University.
 Her field of research focuses on strategy and security studies in Japan.

 Polishchuk adds that applying for a graduate degree program straight from Ukraine could be quite difficult, with all the paperwork and limitations.
 “Thus, [previous students from my university] wanted to start from this research program.
 Basically it’s time for you to prepare for your master’s thesis [or dissertation], to get acquainted with the life in the country, to get acquainted with the area of research, contact professors and so on.”